-[47].
-The present sensor chip has 30 sensors, which enables multiplex detection of many sequences and variants in the target sample.
+Further work is underway to reduce the LOD to attomolar levels, by assay miniaturisation into a hand-held cartridge, automation, and other optimisation steps [47].
+The current sensor chip has 30 sensors, which enables multiplex detection of many sequences and variants in the target sample.

-The target product profile for the fully integrated assay is shown in Fig. 28.
+The target product profile for the fully-integrated assay is shown in Fig 28: